AVKorotkov/curl-mailer/README.md

 # cURL Mailer

 cURL Mailer is a Bash function to send email messages using cURL.
+It sends a message according to your configuration file and using your account on an SMTP server.

 ## Requirements

 cURL and any recent versions of GNU Bash, GNU sed, GNU Grep.

 Of course, you need an account on any SMTP server, on Google Mail, for example.

 ## Features

-cURL Mailer sends a message according to your configuration file and using your account on an SMTP server.

-## Limitations
+* use configuration file
+* create logs if required
+* be verbose or quiet
+* be interactive or non-stop

 ## Installation